magento/devdocs/guides/v2.0/extension-dev-guide/prepare/lifecycle.md

 ### Schema and Data Initialization

-When your module is installed, re-installed, or upgraded, it goes through an initialization process for both schema and data.
+When your module is installed, re-installed, or upgraded, it goes through an initialization process for its schema and then its data.

 For schema initialization, your module goes through the following phases: